ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 ### Class Variables

- * `public Vector3 localOrigin` - The default local position of the Interactable Object in world space.
+ * `public Vector3 localOrigin` - The default local position of the Interactable Object.

 ### Class Events